cjoakim/AIGraph4pg/README.md

 Administrative queries, SQL queries, SQL JSONB queries, Graph queries, Vector Search, etc.).
 Each page contains a Library icon that can be clicked to display **context-sensitive tutorial content** on that topic.
+You can then click the Library icon again to return to the functional non-tutorial page.

 These topics are presented in a **left-to-right** manner in the Top Navigation area of each page, with each topic building on the previous page.